 Teriyaki Tofu Triangles

-Transforming tofu into crisp teriyaki-flavored triangles is a simple thing to do, and the fun shape gives it immediate appeal to kids.
+Transforming tofu into crisp teriyaki-flavored triangles is a simple thing to do, and the fun shape gives it immediate appeal to kids (or the tofu-phobic!).
 These go quickly, so for more servings, simply double the recipe for both the tofu and marinade.
+These are a perfect component for rice or noodle bowls, as shown in the photo.
+Embellish with whatever raw or lightly cooked veggies you’d like, and pass around extra soy sauce or a sesame-ginger type dressing.
+Photos by Hannah Kaminsky.

 - 2 tablespoons reduced-sodium soy sauce or tamari